highRisk911/mock-xmas-dao/README.md

 	`npm install solc`

-4. **Truffle** - instrument for testing and deploying your contracts to blockchain
+4. **Truffle** - tool for testing and deploying your contracts to blockchain

 	`npm install -g truffle`